NicNicNicNicNic5/Raport_OCR/readme.txt

 If your encounter error on:
-no. 2: microsoft store dependency or something: run this command in terminal "Set-ExecutionPolicy RemoteSigned -Scope CurrentUser" run this command in terminal ".venv\Scripts\Activate.ps1"
+no. 2: microsoft store dependency or something: full error text: "..\.venv\Scripts\Activate.ps1 cannot be loaded because running scripts is disabled on this system.
+For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170." run this command in terminal "Set-ExecutionPolicy RemoteSigned -Scope CurrentUser" or "Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process" run this command in terminal ".venv\Scripts\Activate.ps1"

 no. 3: library installation failed: